Category Archives: Project: Enfield Himalayan

 nureyev

-Add the fact that on some bikes the valves can be awkward to access with tyre gauges which themselves are hard to read or flakey.
+Add the fact that on some bikes the valves can be awkward to access with tyre gauges which themselves are hard to read or flakey in les developed countries.
 Plus it’s all grubby down there and your knees/back are no longer like Nureyev in his prime.
 Unless you’re a certain type of ATGATT swot, for day-to-day riding it’s all a bit of a faff to check tyre pressures as regularly as they advise.
 And yet your bike’s other vital signs: oil pressure, battery charge, temperature, lights and even which gear you’re in – are all conveniently lit up right there on the dash.

 Tyre Pressure Monitoring System